-Sagan is a free intrusion detection system that has script execution capabilities.
+Sagan is a free intrusion detection software system that has script execution capabilities.
 The facility to connect actions to alerts makes this an IPS.
 The main detection methods of Sagan involve the monitoring of log files, which means that this is a host-based intrusion detection system.
 If you also install Snort and feed output from that packet sniffer into Sagan, you will also get network-based detection facilities from this tool.
 Alternatively, you can feed network data gathered with Zeek (formerly Bro) or Suricata into the tool.
 Sagan can also exchange data with other Snort-compatible tools, including Snorby, Squil, Anaval, and BASE.

 Sagan installs on Unix, Linux, and Mac OS.
 However, it is also able to pick up event messages from connected Windows systems.
 Extra features include IP address location tracing and distributed processing.

 OSSEC is a very popular IPS system.
-Its detection methods are based on examining log files, which makes it a host-based intrusion detection system.
+Its detection methodologies are based on examining log files, which makes it a host-based intrusion detection system.
 The name of this tool stands for ‘Open Source HIDS Security’ (despite the lack of an ‘H’ there).

-The fact that this is an open source project is great because it also means that the software is free to use.
-Despite being open source, OSSEC is actually owned by a company: Trend Micro.
+The fact that this is an open-source project is great because it also means that the software is free to use.
+Despite being open-source, OSSEC is actually owned by a company: Trend Micro.
 The downside of using free software is that you don’t get support.
 The tool is widely used and the OSSEC user community is a great place to get tips and tricks on using the system.
 However, if you don’t want to risk relying on amateur advice for your company software, you can buy a professional support package from Trend Micro.

 The detection rules of OSSEC are called ‘policies.’
-You can write your own policies or get packs of them for free from the user community.
+You can write your own monitoring policies or get packs of them for free from the user community.
 It is also possible to specify actions that should be implemented automatically when specific warnings arise.